subquery/subql/docs/create/mapping.md

     await record.save();
 ```

 A [SubstrateEvent](https://github.com/OnFinality-io/subql/blob/a5ab06526dcffe5912206973583669c7f5b9fdc9/packages/types/src/interfaces.ts#L30) is an extended interface type of the [EventRecord](https://github.com/polkadot-js/api/blob/f0ce53f5a5e1e5a77cc01bf7f9ddb7fcf8546d11/packages/types/src/interfaces/system/types.ts#L149).
-Besides the event data, it is also includes an id (the block to which this event belongs) and the extrinsic inside of this block.
+Besides the event data, it also includes an id (the block to which this event belongs) and the extrinsic inside of this block.

 ## Call Handler